zalando/nakadi/README.md

 Also, it is not necessary to commit each batch you get.
 When you commit the cursor, all events that are before this cursor will also be considered committed.

-If you need more that one client for your subscription to distribute the load - you can start reading the subscription with multiple clients and Nakadi will balance the load among your clients.
+If you need more than one client for your subscription to distribute the load - you can start reading the subscription with multiple clients and Nakadi will balance the load among your clients.
 The balancing units are partitions, so the number of clients of your subscription can't be higher than the total number of all partitions of the event-types of your subscription.